milinda/htrc-sdk-for-python/README.md

-htrc-sdk-for-python
+HTRC SDK for Python
 ===================

-HTRC SDK for Python
+This project provides a set of Python packages that makes it easy to interact with [HTRC](http://www.hathitrust.org/htrc) services.